getify/Functional-Light-JS/manuscript/ch9.md

 The `arr1.slice()` and `arr2.slice()` calls ensure `zip(..)` is pure by not causing side effects on the received array references.

+I> ## Note
+I>
-**Note:** There are some decidedly un-FP things going on in this implementation.
+I> There are some decidedly un-FP things going on in this implementation.
 There's an imperative `while`-loop and mutations of lists with both `shift()` and `push(..)`.
 Earlier in the book, I asserted that it's reasonable for pure functions to use impure behavior inside them (usually for performance), as long as the effects are fully self-contained.
 This implementation is safely pure.

 ### Merge